 Although a vegan diet contains many nutrients that are beneficial to our health, some are better absorbed once the food has been steamed or boiled.
 This is simply because cooking breaks down the tough cellulose walls, releases the nutrients, and therefore they become more bioavailable to the body.
 This is why I’m not a strong proponent of a 100% raw food diet.

 By limiting yourself to only raw foods, you’re limiting the number of valuable compounds that have proven health benefits.
-Basically, you want to look at the ‘net-benefit’ when choosing to eat your food raw or cooked.
+Basically, you need to look at the ‘net-benefit’ when choosing to eat your food raw or cooked.

 For example, cooking may increase the level of carotenoids, but decrease the level of phenolic compounds such as caffeic acid, ferulic acid, quercetin, kaempferol etc. (1).

 Steaming and boiling seem to be beneficial for some vegetables, whereas frying foods should absolutely be avoided.
 Our digestive systems are perfectly able to break down the food without enzymes from the fruits and vegetables themselves.
 Although, it’s true that enzymes found in plants can have some beneficial health effects, like improving digestion.